psh0502/StockCrawler/README.md

  <mode>: -i
      Initialize all stock history data.
 It will drop all existing data.
  <mode>: -i [stock number]
      Initialize only one specified stock history data.
-It will drop all old data by this stock.
+It deletes all existing data.
  <mode>: -i [Date:yyyy/MM/dd]
      Initialize all stock history data by the specified date.
-It will drop all existing data.
+It deletes existing data after the specified date.
  <mode>: -i <Date:yyyy/MM/dd> [stock number]
      Initialize only one specified stock history data.
-It will drop all old data by this stock.
+It deletes existing data with this stock.
  <mode>: -u
      Append the latest price data in database.
  <mode>: -u [Date:yyyy/MM/dd]